Living and Coping With Bipolar Hypersexuality

 Consider Medication

-There are medications that can help people mange symptoms of bipolar disorder.
+Some medications can help people manage symptoms of bipolar disorder.
 Medications address the depression and the mania aspects of bipolar which help with symptoms of hypersexuality.
-It is important to work with a professional through this process because individuals can also experience hyposexuality which includes a decreased desire in sex.
+It is important to work with a professional through this process because individuals can also experience hyposexuality, which includes a decreased desire for sex.
 Finding the right balance is important for each individual.

 Identify and Avoid Potential Triggers